Student Finance Resources

 - Checks should be sent to:

 RUSM (Barbados) Inc.

 RUSM (Barbados) Inc 7512

 Medical School Health Insurance

 RUSM requires all students to have health insurance coverage while enrolled at the University.
-To that end, the University makes a health insurance plan available to its students, their legal spouses and dependents.
+The Office of Student Finance at RUSM makes a health insurance plan available to its students, their legal spouses and dependents.
 Students must either be enrolled in the RUSM sponsored medical plan or prove coverage under another plan.

 Our coverage year is from August 25th of the current year to August 24th of the following year.
 The coverage year is broken into three (3) trimesters for the purpose of billing.